Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 It was then my one goal crystallized: to get as close to center of profit as an arts grad possibly can.
 To be indispensable.

 When I saw the light, Joanna Wiebe was standing there, arms outstretched, saying, “Anna, you can be the most profitable person in the room.”

-Thanks to Copyhackers, today I am my parents’ child, with a better paycheque.
+Thanks to Copyhackers, today I am my parents’ sales-steeped child, with a better paycheque.

 I sell emotion.
 I leverage social proof and belonging.
 I make clear the risk of doing nothing.
 And I never forget that deep down, we’re all looking for absolution and transformation.

 Learning that to sell, isn’t sleazy

 Here’s a revelation: people want to be sold.
 They want to believe that your product, service or movement will unlock a better version of themselves.